Easy Roasted Carrots Recipe

 Other Roasted Vegetables

 Roasting is my favorite cooking technique for vegetables.
 Here are some other favorite recipes, some as simple as this one, and some with a little more decoration.
-This Roasted Cauliflower and Broccoli is delicious, or try one of these:
+This Roasted Cauliflower and Broccoli and this Roasted Broccoli Rapini are delicious, or try one of these:

 If you try this roasted carrots recipe, I would love to hear from you!
 Please rate this recipe and leave a comment below—your feedback is invaluable to me.